voraczech/voraczech.com/content/prepper.md

 > Benefits: Diversification
 >
-> Additional costs: transaction costs for buying and selling; storage; poorer portability
+> Extra costs: transaction costs for buying and selling; storage; poorer portability

 In case crisis hits there will be no time to find out how many karats the gold has.
 Even if they do, it's better to have a smaller piece of jewelry that can be quickly exchanged for food.
 With a gold coin, one may accept less advantageous transaction under the time pressure.
 It is advisable to have small "change" too.